All Episodes

 AP sources, Associated Pred, breaking news, breaking news.

-Fiscal Cliff deal emerging.
+Fiscal cliff deal emerging.

 This is breaking news.

-AP, Fiscal Cliff deal emerging.
+AP, fiscal cliff deal emerging.

 The contours of a deal.

-Washington, I'll make it Washington.
+I'll make it Washington.

 That's according to officials familiar with the negotiations.

-Uh it's not a done deal yet.
+It's not a done deal yet.

-They're probably gonna drag it out for a few more hours, uh you know, till I don't know, maybe uh half past nine Eastern tonight, so it's it's all a bit m a bit more dramatic.
+They're probably going to drag it out for a few more hours, you know, till, I don't know, maybe half past nine Eastern tonight.

 But by the 11th hour, by the 11th hour, they will have a fiscal deal.

-A fiscal cliff deal uh is emerging.
+A fiscal cliff deal is emerging.

-Uh the deal in the works would return tax rates on families making over four hundred and fifty thousand dollars to thirty-nine point six percent.
+The deal in the works would return tax rates on families making over $450,000 to 39.6%.

 And unemployment benefits would continue for one year.